jenademoodley/launch-updated-ecs-instance/README.md

 # launch-updated-ecs-instance
-A simple python script which launches an Amazon Linux 2 ECS instance from the most updated AMI.
+A simple python script which launches an Amazon Linux 2 ECS instance from the most updated ECS-optimized AMI.
 The AMI is obtained from AWS Systems Manager as seen in [AWS documentation](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-optimized_AMI.html#al2ami).

 Pre-requisites:
   - python3